Misterfun88/Image-SegM-Pro/README.md

 1. Cycle through the subsequent four steps as long as the smallest cluster euclidean distance is below a set threshold:\
     1a.
 Identify pairs of neighboring segments for each of the 1 to K superpixels.\
     1b.
 Compute average RGB values for every segment.\
     1c.
-For every pair of neighb
+For every pair of neighboring segments,